almet/markdown-doc/articles/dependency-injection.md

 -----------
 I hope this article has brought to you some interest on how works a dependency injection container - especially this one - and drawed your interest in using some good practices within your projects.
+If you want to discuss about it, feel free to contact me at alexis at supinfo dot com.